- Los Angeles Food Experiences

 Originally opened in the Los Angeles suburb of Baldwin Park in 1948, In-N-Out Burger is a hip destination for lovers of burgers, fries and shakes.
 Not surprisingly, we eat at In-N-Out Burger every time we visit Los Angeles.

 Sometimes we order Double-Double burgers and fries straight off the menu, but the real fun happens when we choose items from the burger chain’s secret menu.
-Though it’s not on the official menu, informed diners know to order Animal Style burgers with mustard-grilled beef patties, cheese, special sauce, grilled onions and extra pickles.
+Though they’re not on the official menu, informed diners know to order Animal Style burgers with mustard-grilled beef patties, cheese, special sauce, grilled onions and extra pickles.

 Other secret menu items include the Flying Dutchman, Neapolitan Shakes and Animal Style Fries.
 Yes, you can get your fries topped with American cheese, special sauce and grilled onions when you eat at In-N-Out Burger.